Evidence-Based Nutrient Recommendations

 The NLM provides a reference range for cystine (two cysteine molecules combined), but Schmidt et al. didn’t list plasma levels for cystine or cysteine.
 The NLM provides no reference range for tryptophan, with no explanation.

-Vegans had levels higher than the reference range for alanine, glutamate, glycine, leucine, ornithine (a non-protein amino acid), phenylalanine, and serine; aspartate was also higher, but the reference range is surprisingly low.
+Vegans had levels above the reference range for alanine, glutamate, glycine, leucine, ornithine (a non-protein amino acid), phenylalanine, and serine; aspartate was also elevated, but the reference range is surprisingly low.
 It’s unclear if these elevated levels have clinical significance.

 People with herpes are often advised to limit their intake of the amino acid arginine in order to reduce symptoms.
 EPIC-Oxford found vegans to have a non-significant trend toward lower levels of arginine in the blood and also a lower arginine intake than meat-eaters (3.92 g/day for vegans, 4.13 g/day for meat-eaters); lacto-ovo vegetarians had the lowest intake at 3.36 g/day (Schmidt, 2015).